Eating low carb or keto when breastfeeding

 If you’re breastfeeding you should not do a strict low-carb diet.
 You need to add some more carbs to be safe.
 Don’t worry, it will still be effective enough.

-We recommend having at least 50 grams per day while breastfeeding.
+We recommend having at least 50 grams of carbs per day while breastfeeding.
+Remember that it’s also important to eat adequate calories in general, so that you’re not starving.

-One way to do this is to add three large fruits per day to an otherwise strict low-carb menu.
+One way to do make sure you get enough carbs is to add three large fruits per day to an otherwise strict low-carb menu.
 But you can choose any way you like to get the extra carbs.
 Like selecting moderate and liberal low-carb recipes (using the recipe search).